-Sarah finds herself in constant exploration of life and enjoys utilizing breath, movement and attention as tools for creating balance.
+Sara finds herself in constant exploration of life and enjoys utilizing breath, movement and attention as tools for creating balance.
 Her practice provides her with a sense of readiness for whatever is to come.
 She sees her classes as a chance to step outside the everyday and discover new energetic possibilities.

 “By collectively practicing without judgment we are able to transform and open up to the simple wonder of being alive.”